Skip to main content

 The Process Should Not Become the Punishment.

-For many people, the punishment begins long before a verdict.
-Years of investigation, public accusation, legal costs, lost income, broken relationships, and emotional trauma can destroy lives even when charges are dismissed or a person is acquitted.
+For many people, the punishment begins long before a verdict — years of investigation, public accusation, legal costs, lost income, and trauma can destroy lives even when charges are dismissed or a person is acquitted.

 Financial Destruction